Proven-Paradox/shaper-system/Handbook.md

 Like Solid Hits, a Critical Hit is any Attack or Spell with an Impact of 10 or higher.
 This doesn't have any inherent effect (though it is likely going to be very painful for the target) but may activate other effects from Abilities, Lessons, etc.

 ### Matches
-Any time your 2d10 roll comes up on the same number, that is considered a Match.
+Any time your dice rolls comes up on the same number, that is considered a Match.
 Like Solid and Critical Hits, this has no significant implication by itself, but may cause something to happen due to other effects on the character.

 ## Chasing rules
 Sometimes when two opposing factions meet, one is not willing to stand and fight.
 This can result in a chase scene, in which one party is trying to get away from a pursuing party.
 The individual or group being chased is called the Quarry, while the one(s) doing the chasing are the Hunter(s).